15 University Graduate CV Examples [& Templates]

 What CV format should you use for your university graduate CV?

 We recommend you use the reverse-chronological CV format.
 Why?
 If you treat academic and personal projects, volunteer work, and school extracurricular activities as valid experience (which you should), you won’t be at a loss as to what to include in your “work experience” section on your CV.
-Employers and recruiters are most familiar with the reverse-chronological format anyway, and you won’t raise any concerns with a CV based primarily on skills.
+Employers and recruiters are most familiar with the reverse-chronological format anyway, and you won’t raise concerns with a CV based primarily on skills.

 Should you include your degree classification on your university graduate CV?

 Consider including your grade point average (GPA) if it’s higher than 3.5, as it can demonstrate your strong work ethic, commitment, and perseverance, all while managing multiple projects and tasks.
-Once you’ve gained several years of work experience, it’s advisable to remove your GPA, as your work experience will be more prominent than past academic grades.
+Once you’ve gained several years of work experience, it’s advisable to remove your GPA, as your work experience will be more relevant than past grades.

 How long should a university graduate’s CV be?